-As discussed in detail in Section 2.2.1.1, Alternative 1 (No Action) would not establish a maximum sustainable yield (MSY) for the Scamp and Yellowmouth Grouper complex, and therefore, would not satisfy the requirements of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).
-Alternative 2 provides an MSY proxy of fishing mortality (F) 30% spawning potential ratio (SPR) based on the current conditions for both species, but is not supported by the latest scientific literature to continue to do so, as these are not very resilient stocks due to their life-history characteristics (SEDAR 68 OA [2022]).
+As discussed in detail in Section 2.2.1.1, Alternative 1 (No Action) would not establish a maximum sustainable yield (MSY) for the Scamp and Yellowmouth Grouper complex; therefore, it would not satisfy the requirements of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).
+Alternative 2 provides an MSY proxy of fishing mortality (F) at 30% of the spawning potential ratio (SPR) based on the current conditions for both species, but is not supported by the latest scientific literature, as these are not very resilient stocks due to their life-history characteristics (SEDAR 68 Operational Assessment (OA) [2022]).
+The

 - 1. (No Action).
 There is no MSY for the Scamp and Yellowmouth Grouper complex.

 - 2. MSY proxy is the yield at F30%SPR

-- 3. MSY proxy is the yield at F{40%SPR}
+- 3. MSY proxy is the yield at F40%SPR

-See Chapter 2 for detailed language of alternatives.
+\See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.

-Preferred Alternative 3 is the most conservative alternative and would be expected to have the highest biological benefits, followed by Alternative 2, and Alternative 1 (No Action) (Table 2.2.1.1).
+Southeast Fisheries Science Center (SEFSC) indicated that F40%SPR is more likely than F30%SPR to achieve a level of biomass that will produce the MSY.
+Accordingly, a decision to retain F30%SPR as the FMSY proxy would not be consistent with BSIA and would contribute to greater than a 50% chance of overfishing.
+Preferred Alternative 3 is the most conservative alternative and would be expected to have the greatest biological benefits, followed by Alternative 2, and Alternative 1 (No Action) (Table 2.2.1.1).

-Defining the MSY proxy for the scamp and yellowmouth grouper complex would not directly alter the current harvest or use of the resource.
-Specification of this measure establishes a benchmark for fishery and resource evaluation from which additional management actions for the species would be based, should comparison of the fishery and resource with the benchmark indicate that management adjustments are necessary.
-The impacts of these management adjustments would be evaluated at the time they are proposed.
-As a benchmark, the MSY proxy would not directly limit how, when, where, or with what frequency participants in the fishery engage in harvesting the resource.
+Defining the MSY proxy for the Scamp and Yellowmouth Grouper complex would not directly alter the current harvest or use of the resource.
+Specification of a MSY would establish a benchmark for the complex and allow for resource evaluation from which additional management actions for the species in the complex could be based.
+The impacts of any management adjustments would be evaluated at the time they are proposed in a plan or framework amendment.
+As a benchmark, the MSY proxy would not directly limit how, when, where, or with what frequency participants in the fishery engage in harvesting species in the Scamp and Yellowmouth Grouper complex.
 This includes participants who directly utilize the resource (principally commercial vessels, for-hire operations, and recreational anglers), as well as participants associated with peripheral and support industries.